qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/certification.rst

 If approved you are required to make a €20 donation to the QGIS project for each certificate.
 This creates a mechanism for financial support of the project.

-You can apply through this this form: http://changelog.qgis.org/en/qgis/create-certifyingorganisation/
+You can apply through this form: http://changelog.qgis.org/en/qgis/create-certifyingorganisation/